a0x8o/avro/doc/content/en/docs/++version++/Specification/_index.md

 ### Unions
 Unions, as mentioned above, are represented using JSON arrays.
 For example, `["null", "string"]` declares a schema which may be either a null or string.

-(Note that when a [default value]({{< ref "#schema-record" >}} "Schema record") is specified for a record field whose type is a union, the type of the default value must match the first element of the union.
-Thus, for unions containing "null", the "null" is usually listed first, since the default value of such unions is typically null.)
+(Note that when a [default value]({{< ref "#schema-record" >}} "Schema record") is specified for a record field whose type is a union, the type of the default value must match with one element of the union.

 Unions may not contain more than one schema with the same type, except for the named types record, fixed and enum.
 For example, unions containing two array types or two map types are not permitted, but two types with different names are permitted.
 (Names permit efficient resolution when reading and writing unions.)